-The Company has established a policy of selecting board members based on an analysis of the Company's needs.
-Candidates for board members will be persons of known reputation, reliability, competence, qualification, training and availability who are committed to the role.
-In addition, they must be professionals whose conduct and career path are aligned with the mission, vision and values of the Company.
-It is also the Company's wish to pursue diversity policies and ensure compliance with the targets set with regard to participation by women in board of directors, a situation that is currently under analyses.
+The Company has established a Director Selection Policy based on an analysis of the Company's needs.
+Candidates for Directors shall be persons of recognised prestige, solvency, competence, qualifications, training, availability and commitment to the function.
+Furthermore, they must be professionals of integrity whose conduct and professional career are in line with the mission, vision and values of the Company.
+Likewise, it is the Company's will to achieve the diversity policies and fulfil the objectives set with regard to the participation of women on boards of directors.
+In this regard, the General Meeting of Shareholders of the financial year 2020 approved, at the proposal of the Appointments Committee, the appointment of a female director, setting the number of directors at seven.